Heart failure

-Heart failure (HF), also known as congestive heart failure (CHF), is a syndrome, a group of signs and symptoms, caused by an impairment of the heart's blood pumping function.
-Symptoms typically include shortness of breath, excessive fatigue, and leg swelling.
-The shortness of breath may occur with exertion or while lying down, and may wake people up during the night.
-Chest pain, including angina, is not usually caused by heart failure, but may occur if the heart failure was caused by a heart attack.
-The severity of the heart failure is measured by the severity of symptoms during exercise.
-Other conditions that may have symptoms similar to heart failure include obesity, kidney failure, liver disease, anemia, and thyroid disease.
+Heart failure (HF), also known as congestive heart failure (CHF), is a syndrome caused by an impairment in the heart's ability to fill with and pump blood.

+Although symptoms vary based on which side of the heart is affected, HF typically presents with shortness of breath, excessive fatigue, and bilateral leg swelling.
+The severity of the heart failure is mainly decided based on ejection fraction and also measured by the severity of symptoms.
+Other conditions that have symptoms similar to heart failure include obesity, kidney failure, liver disease, anemia, and thyroid disease.